Research can take more time than you think it will. We have some time management strategies to use when writing research papers.

 Where can I find background information on my topic?

-Both print reference books (located by the research desk on the 1st floor of the Library Addition) and online reference resources are a good place to begin your research and offer you -- an overview of a topic; a broader perspective; context and historical development; or statistical information, images, and maps related to the topic.
+Online reference resources are a good place to begin your research and offer you -- an overview of a topic; a broader perspective; context and historical development; or statistical information, images, and maps related to the topic.
+Take a look at our Electronic Reference Sources blog post for links to great resources you can access from home.

 Where can I find additional information about this topic?